AckerlyXu/heima/articles/sql-data-warehouse/quickstart-scale-compute-powershell.md

     ![Server name and resource group](media/pause-and-resume-compute-powershell/locate-data-warehouse-information.png)

-4. Write down the data warehouse name which will be used as the database name.
+4. Write down the data warehouse name, which will be used as the database name.
+Remember, a data warehouse is one type of database.
 Also write down the server name, and the resource group.
 You will use these in the pause and resume commands.
 5. If your server is foo.database.chinacloudapi.cn, use only the first part as the server name in the PowerShell cmdlets.
 In the preceding image, the full server name is newserver-20171113.database.chinacloudapi.cn.
 We use **newserver-20171113** as the server name in the PowerShell cmdlet.

 ## Scale compute